 What is the cheapest Xfinity internet-only plan?

 If you meet Xfinity’s qualifications, the low-income Internet Essentials program is the cheapest plan at only $10 per month.
-If you don’t have a low household income within about 135% of the poverty level, the second cheapest plan is Performance Starter+, priced at $29.99 per month in the Western and Central US.
+If you don’t have a low household income within about 135% of the poverty level, the second cheapest plan is Connect, priced at a first-year rate of $19.99 per month in the Western and Central US.
+It costs $60 per month with no discounts applied.

 Does Xfinity have low-income assistance plans?